kanine/bomWeather-2020/README.md

-# bomWeather - Work in Progress
+# bomWeather Rainmeter Weather Script

 An Australian Weather Rainmeter Skin based on the Bureau of Meteorology data